 - Botox injections can be used to decrease the activity of nerves affecting the sweat glands.
 It may take several treatments for the injections to begin working, but they can help with symptoms for up to 12 months.

-- Certain antidepressant medications may reduce sweating and help address anxiety that triggers sweating episodes.
+- Certain antidepressant medications may reduce sweating by addressing anxiety that triggers sweating episodes.
 Be aware that there are some antidepressants that may actually cause you to sweat more.

 - Oral medications known as beta blockers and benzodiazepines may block the physical signs of anxiety, such as sweating.